 The College is committed to observing the importance of the measures and indicators within the draft Framework and is monitoring these through the completion of the annual Finance Record for the Skills Funding Agency (SFA).
-As benchmarks develop so the College will be better placed to take appropriate action in the light of the overall performance rating.
 The current rating of Outstanding reflects the standards of performance that are embedded within the organisation.